stackabletech/docker-images/rust/patchable/README.md

 The product-level config contains:
 - `upstream` - the URL of the upstream repository (such as `https://github.com/apache/druid.git`)
-- `mirror` - optional URL of a mirror repository (such as `https://github.com/stackabletech/druid.git`)
+- `default_mirror` - optional: default URL of a mirror repository (such as `https://github.com/stackabletech/druid.git`)

 The version-level config contains:
 - `base` - the commit hash of the upstream base commit
+- `mirror` - optional: URL of the mirror repository for this version, if mirroring is enabled

 ### Template